resbaztraining/resbaztraining.github.io/_posts/2016-02-10-7-threejs-it-s-all-about-perspective.markdown

 ___

-If we move the camera, it miraculously focusses on the brain again.
+If we move the camera, it miraculously focusses on the brain again (at 0,0,0).
 If we don't want that, but want the default view when we load the page to be something else, we can tell it to look at any other point in the coordinate system instead, using `camera.lookAt()`.
 This command is used with a ThreeJS vector (we'll see more of these later).
 We'll create a new one on the fly:

 {%highlight html%}
 camera.lookAt( new THREE.Vector3( 100, 10, 10 ) );